 One of the richest traders on the planet Warren Buffet said, “Investors should remember that excitement and expenses are their enemies.
 And if they insist on trying to time their participation in equities, they should try to be fearful when others are greedy and greedy only when others are fearful.”

 Fear and greed have been present in the market since exchanges were born.
-In fact, these emotions are so natural for market participants that they can be viewed now as a part of behavioral economics — the discipline that studies the effects of psychological, emotional and a few more factors influencing individuals while they make economic decisions.
+In fact, these primary emotions are so natural for market participants that they can be viewed now as a part of behavioral economics — the discipline that studies the effects of psychological, emotional and a few more factors influencing individuals while they make investment decisions.

 Keeping that in mind, CNN Money has developed the so-called fear and greed index for traditional markets.
 Let’s take a look at the seven indicators presented on the company’s page: